ciber-lab/pictor-ppe/README.md

 ### Download the crowd-sourced dataset

-The crowdsourced images and annotated labels can be found in this [folder](https://o365coloradoedu-my.sharepoint.com/:f:/g/personal/ambe3060_colorado_edu/Ek97uSrMWhBAmcLogAl2O1wBHt66FLke4BsBBSzMOnPI8Q?e=zXVugJ).
+The crowd-sourced images and annotated labels can be accessed from the corresponding subfolders in the dataset.

 ## **Methods/Approaches**